Last Updated on June 20, 2019 by Luke Feldbrugge

 If you’re looking to sell your home, there’s probably one question in your mind that stands out above all others: “What is my house worth?”
 Finding the answer to this question can be more difficult than you might think.
+You can always try and work out a rough figure from understanding what work will need doing to the house once it’s been sold.
+For example, if your garden is looking a little run down, the buyer might notice it needs a deck repair and maintenance sydney based company, or wherever the home is based, to come and do some work to the decking and the garden in general.
+All things in the home that aren’t up to scratch can possibly lower your asking price unless they’re fixed or refurbished.
 There are a ton of factors that impact a home’s value, and some are easier to measure than others.
 Every seller wants to get top dollar for their home, and many people overestimate the value due to wishful thinking and the emotional connection they have with the home.
 But to determine the true value, you need to step back and be as objective as possible.
 Here’s how to separate facts from emotion and figure out exactly how much your house is worth.

 Importance of Determining Home Value